-- Classroom Conduct & Attendance: A student is expected to be on time for each class and not to miss class except in the case of illness or other serious reason.
+- Classroom Conduct & Attendance: A student is expected to be on time for each class and not to miss class except in the case of illness or other serious reasons.
 The student is expected to participate in all class activities.
 Further, he or she is expected to assist in maintaining order by refraining from disruptive conduct. - Materials: A student is expected to bring all necessary materials to class.
 The supply list can be found on the school website.
-This includes laptop, all textbooks, workbooks, notebooks, pens and pencils, binder, paper, planner, and any other materials required by the teacher in a particular class.
+This includes laptop, all textbooks, workbooks, notebooks, pens and pencils, binder, paper, and any other materials required by the teacher in a particular class.
 Students should bring their laptops, fully charged or with a charger, and with the appropriate image and updates as needed to ensure that they can use technology appropriately and most effectively.
 If a teacher requires the use of other software needed for a class, a student's failure to log in may determine his/her attendance and/or grade for that period. - Homework: This may be a combination of written assignments, reading, studying, and long-term projects or papers.
 It is suggested to spend approximately 10 minutes (at the least) per night per grade level on homework.
-Assignments should be neat, complete, and on time.
+Assignments should be neat, complete, and on time. - School/Home Communication: Per Policy 2310, to facilitate and promote the orderly and efficient resolution of concerns, parents/legal guardians wishing to address and/or question an academic area or situation regarding a specific teacher or classroom procedure must follow the grievance procedure below: - Step 1: Address the issue with the classroom teacher in a formal manner (face-to-face or in writing). - Step 2: Address the issue with the department chair. - Step 3: Address the issue with the Principal. - Step 4: Address the issue with the Pastor (elementary schools only). - Step 5: If the issue is not satisfactorily resolved, then the parent/guardian should place his/her concerns in writing to the person involved and his/her supervisors (e.g., pastor and principal). - Step 6: Contact the Catholic Schools Office.
+Parents/legal guardians should follow the steps set forth in this policy, except where a situation is specifically covered under another school or Diocesan policy which provides for a different reporting procedure (e.g. harassment). - Family Educational Rights and Privacy Act (P4170): Parents have access to educational records available at the school during regular business hours.